Loss of regularity for Kolmogorov equations: Introduction and main results

-for $ (t,x) \in (0,\infty) \times \R^2 $.
-Theorem~\ref{thm:count1} and Corollary~\ref{cor:Kolmogorov.viscosity} below imply that there exists an infinitely often differentiable function $ \varphi \in \C_{ cpt }^{ \infty }(\R^d,\R) $ with compact support such that the unique globally bounded viscosity solution $ u \colon [0,\infty) \times \R^2 \to \R $ of the PDE~\eqref{eq:PDE.bsp1.introduction} with $ u(0, \cdot ) = \varphi( \cdot ) $ has the property that $ u|_{ (0,\infty) \times \R^d } $ is not differentiable and not locally Lipschitz continuous.
-In particular, we thereby disprove the existence of a globally bounded classical solution of the PDE~\eqref{eq:PDE.bsp1.introduction} with $ u(0, \cdot) = \varphi( \cdot ) $.
-The drift coefficient $ \mu $ of the PDE~\eqref{eq:PDE.bsp1.introduction} grows superlinearly.
-One could wonder whether the roughening effect of example~\eqref{eq:PDE.bsp1.introduction} is due to this superlinear growth of $\mu$.
-To exclude this possibility, we prove for an example PDE with {globally bounded and smooth coefficients} that there exists a smooth initial function with compact support such that the solution $ u $ is not even locally H\"older continuous; see Theorem~\ref{thm:PDE.introduction} below.
-In particular, Theorem~\ref{thm:PDE.introduction} implies that, in general, the PDE~\eqref{eq:Kolmogorov.equation} does not have a classical solution even if the coefficients and the initial function are \textit{globally bounded} and \textit{infinitely often differentiable}. \begin{theorem}[Disprove of the existence of classical solutions of the Kolmogorov PDE with smooth and globally bounded coefficients and initial function] There exists a natural number $ d \in \mathbb{N} $, a globally bounded and infinitely often differentiable function $ \mu \colon \mathbb{R}^d \rightarrow \mathbb{R}^d $, a symmetric nonnegative matrix $ A = ( A_{i, j} )_{ i, j \in \{ 1, 2, \dots, d \} } \in \mathbb{R}^{ d \times d } $ and an infinitely often differentiable function $ \varphi \in\C^{ \infty }_{ cpt }( \R^d, \R ) $ with compact support such that there exists no globally bounded classical solution of the PDE
+for $ (t,x) \in(0,\infty) \times\R^2 $.
+Theorem~\ref{thmcount1} and Corollary~\ref{corKolmogorovviscosity} below imply that there exists an infinitely often differentiable function $ \varphi \in \C_{ \mathrm{cpt} }^{ \infty }(\R^d,\R) $ with compact support such that the unique globally bounded viscosity solution $ u \colonn[0,\infty) \times\R^2 \to\R $ to \eqref{eqPDEbsp1introduction} with $ u(0, \cdot) = \varphi( \cdot) $ has the property that $ u|_{ (0,\infty) \times\R^d } $ is not differentiable and not locally Lipschitz continuous.
+In particular, we thereby disprove the existence of a globally bounded classical solution of the PDE~\eqref{eqPDEbsp1introduction} with $ u(0, \cdot) = \varphi( \cdot) $.
+Note that the drift coefficient $ \mu$ of the PDE~\eqref{eqPDEbsp1introduction} grows superlinearly.
+One could wonder whether the roughening effect of example~\eqref{eqPDEbsp1introduction} is due to this superlinear growth of $\mu$.
+To exclude this possibility, we prove for an example PDE with {globally bounded and smooth coefficients} that there exists a smooth initial function with compact support such that the solution $ u $ is not even locally H\"older continuous; see Theorem~\ref{thmPDEintroduction} below.
+In particular, Theorem~\ref{thmPDEintroduction} implies that, in general, the PDE~\eqref{eqKolmogorovequationPDE} does not have a classical solution even if the coefficients and the initial function are \textit{globally bounded} and \textit{infinitely often differentiable}.